|Founder||German Labour Front (DAF)

-Looking to at the first two versions of logo, one can already guess that the history of the Volkswagen Company is related to Adolf Hitler.
+Looking at the first two versions of the logo, one can already guess that the history of the Volkswagen Company is related to Adolf Hitler.

-After the First World War German economy was not in the best form and the majority of people could not afford a car.
-When Hitler acquired power and became the Chancellor, he initiated on the Berlin car show an idea of creation of a new accostable car.
+After the First World War, the German economy was not in the best form, and the majority of people could not afford a car.
+When Hitler acquired power and became the Chancellor, he initiated the Berlin car show and an idea of the creation of a new accostable car.

-At the same time, Ferdinand Porsche engaged in a design of an unsightly, but cheap vehicle (where subsequently VW Beetle became).
-At the Porsche’s and Hitler’s meeting, the last one described his idea – a car with maximum speed of 100 km/h, consuming around 6 liters of gasoline per 100 kilometers and suiting for transportation of two adults and three children.
-In addition, he said the car must look as a May bug and even supplied Porsche with sketches of design of a bodywork.
-Porsche promised to design a construction; the prototypes had to be built by the Daimler-Benz company.
+At the same time, Ferdinand Porsche engaged in a design of an unsightly, but the cheap vehicle (where subsequently VW Beetle became).
+At the Porsche’s and Hitler’s meeting, the last one described his idea – a car with a maximum speed of 100 km/h, consuming around 6 liters of gasoline per 100 kilometers and suiting for transportation of two adults and three children.
+Also, he said the car must look like a May bug and even supplied Porsche with sketches of the design of a bodywork.
+Porsche promised to design a construction; the prototypes had to be built by the Daimler-Benz Company.

 The logo VW was supposedly developed by Franz Xavier Remspiss, the employee of Porsche, in the framework of an intra-corporate competition.

 It was decided to erect a plant in Wolfsburg for the mass production of models of this series.
-In the 1938 the first stone was laid into the construction of a new enterprise.
-Afterwards KdF-Stadt will become a real hometown for workers of the VW Company.
-Pre-production samples of the Series 60 were collected at the plant for the beginning in the modification of cabriolet, sedan and an auto with a soft folding roof.
+In 1938, the first stone was laid into the construction of a new enterprise.
+Afterwards, KdF-Stadt will become a real hometown for workers of the VW Company.
+Pre-production samples of the Series 60 were collected at the plant from the beginning in the modification of cabriolet, sedan and an auto with a soft folding roof.

 After Germany suffered a defeat in the Second World War, the English took the plant in hand, KdF-Wagen was renamed in Beetle, and the Volkswagen logo was inverted.
-Further they were looking for someone who would take over the company’s management: First the hands were directed to Ford, then to the French government, English car manufacturers and, lastly, to Fiat.
-Everyone refused because believed the exterior of Beetle was terrible and would not provide money for VW, but will spent it.
+Further, they were looking for someone who would take over the company’s management: First, the hands were directed to Ford, then to the French government, English car manufacturers and lastly to Fiat.
+Everyone refused because they believed the exterior of Beetle was terrible and would not provide money for VW but will spend it.

 The British had to give back control over a company to the German government.
-Later more than 21 million «Beetles» were sold, which made Beetle one of the most successful cars and vehicles being sold in the history of automobile industry.
+Later, more than 21 million «Beetles» were sold, which made Beetle one of the most successful cars and vehicles being sold in the history of the automobile industry.

-In the middle of the 50s the assembly of an elegant coupe and a cabriolet based on the model VW 1200 started.
-They were called Karmann-Ghia (the company Ghia designed the model’s bodywork and the firm Karmann made the assembly).
+In the middle of the 50s, the assembly of an elegant coupe and a cabriolet based on the model VW 1200 started.
+They were called Karmann-Ghia (the Company Ghia designed the model’s bodywork, and the firm Karmann made the assembly).
 In that time, the cars of the German manufacturer were already sold in 150 countries of the world.
 Branches of VW were opened in many of them.
-In the 1961 such models as Type 3 and VW 1500 fit with the rear drive with an engine of increased volume appeared.
-The new models with bodyworks of a coupe and a cabriolet began to be sold since the 1963.
-And in total from the 1961 until the 1973, the production of Karmann-Ghia was 3 million cars.
+In 1961, such models as Type 3 and VW 1500 fit with the rear drive with an engine of increased volume appeared.
+The new models with bodyworks of a coupe and a cabriolet began to be sold since 1963.
+And in total from 1961 until 1973, the production of Karmann-Ghia was 3 million cars.

-In the 1974 at the very height of the world oil crisis Volkswagen started the production of the model of Golf, which was intended to repeat a success of VW 1200.
+In 1974, at the very height of the world oil crisis, Volkswagen started the production of the model of Golf, which was intended to repeat a success of VW 1200.
 The appearance of this small front wheel drive auto marked the beginning of popularity of compact cars in all Europe.
-Golf has the glorious and long history that did not end up to now, since the 1975 this model is considered one of the best sold in the Old World.
+Golf has the glorious and long history that did not end up till now; since 1975 this model is considered one of the best sold in the Old World.

-In the 1982, the VW Jetta, which represented an increased modification of VW Rabbit (the 1975 is the beginning of its production) in the «sedan» bodywork, was put into production simultaneously with a model of Cabrio.
-Since the 1983, the production of the model GTI began.
-Its development on the base of Golf the German carmaker started already in the beginning of the70s.
-The VW constructors aimed at creation of new models with high technical capability.
-And only in the 1983 a GTI model with the engine 1,8 liters of volume and 90 hp of power appeared.
-At the sufficiently standard sight of it the car was given by no means standard dynamic characteristics and was an illustration of technical potential of the German manufacturer.
+In 1982, the VW Jetta which represented an increased modification of VW Rabbit (1975 is the beginning of its production) in the «sedan» bodywork was put into production simultaneously with a model of Cabrio.
+Since 1983, the production of the model GTI began.
+Its development on the base of Golf the German carmaker started already at the beginning of the 70s.
+The VW constructors aimed at the creation of new models with high technical capability.
+And only in 1983, a GTI model with the engine 1,8 liters of volume and 90 hp of power appeared.
+At the sufficiently standard sight of it, the car was given by no means standard dynamic characteristics and was an illustration of the technical potential of the German manufacturer.

-Also in the 90s such car makers as Seat and Skoda come to the Volkswagen concern, in the 1997 the German company under leadership of Ferdinand Pyokha buys Rolls-Royce Group and Bentley and a year later it affiliates Lamborghini as well as the make Bugatti.
+Also in the 90s, such carmakers like Seat and Skoda come to the Volkswagen concern.
+In 1997, the German company under the leadership of Ferdinand Pyokha bought Rolls-Royce Group and Bentley, and a year later it affiliates Lamborghini as well as the make Bugatti.
 After the quit of Pyokha from the position of the head of the concern, VW sells Rolls-Royce Group to the company BMW.

-In the 2003, Volkswagen makes the serious request in the off-road vehicle segment and releases an all-wheel drive model Touareg with a pneumatic suspension and unmatched driving.
-And in the 2006, another generation of the «star» of German automobile industry comes out: the Fifth VW Golf.
+In 2003, Volkswagen made the serious request in the off-road vehicle segment and released an all-wheel-drive model Touareg with a pneumatic suspension and unmatched driving.
+And in 2006, another generation of the «star» of German automobile industry comes out: the Fifth VW Golf.